-For you to be eligible to be covered for University insurance whilst undertaking a placement you must be a student with an active enrolment status in accordance with the definition provided in the Admissions, Enrolments and Graduation – Academic Policy.
+To be eligible for USC insurance coverage whilst undertaking a placement you must be a student with an active enrolment status in accordance with the definition provided in the Admissions, Enrolments and Graduation – Academic Policy.

 Unpaid placements that are a course requirement — In Australia

-A student who undertakes an approved unpaid placement in Australia as a requirement of their course or degree program is covered by the University's Student Personal Accident, Public Liability, Professional Indemnity and Medical Malpractice (where applicable) insurances whilst involved in approved placement activities.
+A student who undertakes a placement in Australia as a requirement of their enrolled course or degree program is covered by the University's Student Personal Accident, Public Liability, Professional Indemnity and Medical Malpractice insurances (where applicable) whilst undertaking the placement, if:

 Student Personal Accident Insurance

 The Student Personal Accident insurance covers enrolled students of the University of the Sunshine Coast and provides 24-hour cover, 365 days a year for accidental death and capital benefits while undertaking approved unpaid Work Integrated Learning placements in Australia.

 The cover is for accident only, not sickness.

 The policy provides benefits for death, disability, some loss of wages and medical expenses arising from accidental injury.
 Medical expenses where there is a full or partial Medicare rebate / benefit available, are not covered therefore students will be responsible for any out of pocket expenses, should they choose to be treated by a medical practitioner or facility that does not bulk bill.

 The policy assumes students will be treated in a public hospital.